lorddrago12/Slice-and-Splice-Algorithm/README.md

 # 🔪 Slice and Splice

-> A lightweight JavaScript utility that inserts all elements of one array into another at a given index — without mutating the originals.
+> A lightweight JavaScript utility that inserts all elements of one array into another at a given index — without changing the originals.

 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6+-F7DF1E?style=flat&logo=javascript&logoColor=black)
 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)